JKaram/Shatzen/README.md

-# Shatzen
+# Shatzën

 ## Scrum poker

-Monorepo for shatzen scrum poker app.
+Monorepo for Shatzën scrum poker app.

 More docs to come